auth0-tutorials/vapor-tutorial/build-your-first-swift-web-app-with-vapor.md

 brew link mysql
 mysql.server start
 ```
-> In case you don't have Homebrew installed, follow the instructions at http://brew.sh/
+> In case you don't have Homebrew installed, follow the instructions at [Homebrew's homepage](http://brew.sh/)

 ### Creating and retrieving contacts